Timber Cladding Costs

 Skip Hire

-If you are completely redoing the exterior of your home, you may discover that there is a lot of waste to be disposed of, especially if you are removing old cladding or replacing it with new cladding.
-Sometimes the builders will remove the waste for you.
+If you're completely re-doing the exterior of your home, you'll generate a lot of waste, especially if you're removing old cladding or replacing it with new cladding.

-However, you may be required to handle waste removal yourself on other occasions.
+Your builders may handle this for you, but you may be required to arrange waste removal yourself.
 If you need to remove a large amount of waste, the best option is to hire a skip.

-Hiring a mini skip for a week costs around £90 - £130 on average, whereas hiring a large 12-yard skip for the same amount of time costs much more, around £250 - £440 on average.
+Hiring a mini skip for a week costs around £110 to £150 on average, while a large 12-yard skip for the same amount of time costs around £270 to £460 on average.

 Labour Costs and Timescales

-The cost of labour for a timber cladding installation will differ based on the job's complexity, the size and shape of the house, or your location within the United Kingdom.
+The cost of labour for a timber cladding installation will differ based on the job's complexity, the size and shape of the house, as well as your location in the UK.

-If you hire professional cladding experts to do the work for you, you will most probably pay a single price for supply and installation.
+If you hire professional cladding experts to do the work for you, you'll likely pay a single price for supply and installation.
 However, if you purchase the cladding separately, you will have to negotiate fees with contractors who can install the cladding for you.

-The average cost of labour for this job is £150 - £200 per day for the main installer and £80 - £100 per day for extra labourers who need to work on the job.
+The average cost of labour for this job is £170 to £220 per day for the main installer, and £90 to £110 per day for extra labourers who need to work on the job.

 Timelines will be determined by various factors, including the design of the building, the chosen profile, and even the orientation of the cladding.
 For example, although most wood cladding is installed horizontally, vertical timber cladding is possible with the right profile.

 The size of the house will also influence how long it takes to install, and because it is an outside job, the weather can also play a role.
-For example, bad weather can cause delays in starting or completing a cladding project, affecting the timeframe and labour costs.
+Bad weather can cause delays in starting or completing a cladding project, affecting the timeframe and labour costs.

 Ask a Trade